dishitakshatriya/TeamProject/README.md

 # TeamProject
-This is for the group project in web programming and design
+This is for the group project in web programming and design.